 Trump's new AI policies keep culture war focus on tech companies

-"In order for all Americans to adopt and realize the benefits of AI, these systems must be built to reflect truth and objectivity, not top-down ideological bias," said Michael Kratsios, who leads the administration's office of science and technology policy, on a call with reporters on Wednesday.

-The Trump administration says more actions are expected on the "woke" AI issue, including an executive order later Wednesday.
+The order bans federal agencies from contracting with tech companies that operate AI chatbots displaying partisan bias, which the action defines as diversity, equity and inclusion, critical race theory, "transgenderism" — forces the order says pose "an existential threat to reliable AI."

+"From now on, the U.S. government will deal only with AI that pursues truth, fairness and strict impartiality," Trump said.

-The White House is planning to revise Biden-era federal guidelines for AI safety to remove references to diversity, equity and inclusion, climate change and misinformation, according to the Trump administration's AI action plan.
+The White House is also planning to revise Biden-era federal guidelines for AI safety to remove references to diversity, equity and inclusion, climate change and misinformation, according to the Trump administration's AI action plan released on Wednesday.

-And soon, the federal government will only do work with tech firms "who ensure that their systems allow for free speech and expression to flourish," Kratsios said on the briefing call, echoing language from the administration's policy documents instructing tech companies to rid AI models of liberal bias.

-It is the latest instance of the Trump administration turning the screws on DEI initiatives and railing against popular AI chatbots.
+These are the latest instances of the Trump administration turning the screws on DEI initiatives and railing against popular AI chatbots.
 Trump supporters have increasingly criticized the technology, saying safety guardrails end up censoring conservative views.

 "The AI industry is deeply concerned about this situation," said Neil Sahota, a technologist who advises the United Nations on artificial intelligence issues.
 "They're already in a global arms race with AI, and now they're being asked to put some very nebulous measures in place to undo protections because they might be seen as woke," he said.
 "It's freaking tech companies out."